khalid-hussain/shaheen/chap16.md

 # Renewed Enthusiasm

-After a long time Moosa stood by the bridge of the stream, once again, across which the independent territory of the Frontier Falcon began.
-A wooden plank was stuck on this very tree near the bridge but the writing on the plank was different from that Moosa had previously read when he had first entered the Valley of the Shaheen.
+After a long time Musa stood by the bridge of the stream, once again, across which the independent territory of the Frontier Falcon began.
+A wooden plank was stuck on this very tree near the bridge but the writing on the plank was different from that Musa had previously read when he had first entered the Valley of the Shaheen.
 These were the words of the writing:

 "Beyond this stream is the kingdom of the Frontier Falcon.
 Anyone who has